If you want to become a digital nomad or long-term traveler, or are planning on going on a long trip, you might be thinking of starting a travel blog.

 Once your travel blog’s niche is established, you can research what your audience needs through surveys and personal correspondence, and leverage your expertise to teach them what they want to know.

-Perhaps you can design an online course (I recommend Teachable – yep, this is an affiliate link!), or write an e-book.
+Perhaps you can design an online course, or write an e-book.
 Maybe you want to open up a coaching service.
 Or you can design physical products and sell them through a storefront.

 Consider Freelance Writing